erichelgeson/erichelgeson.github.com/_posts/2014-10-17-docker-springboot-microservices.markdown

 ## Next steps

-I've been playing with Docker on and off since its release and today was the firs time it really clicked and worked for our whole stack and developer workflow.
-This was about a 1/2 of a day or so to get this up and hopefuly it'll save you some time and give you a few ideas when building your Docker setup.
+I've been playing with Docker on and off since its release and today was the first time it really clicked and worked for our whole stack and developer workflow.
+This was about a 1/2 of a day or so to get this up and hopefully it'll save you some time and give you a few ideas when building your Docker setup.

 I'll be folding this into our CI/CD pipeline and looking at how to integrate a service discovery layer on top.
 More on that in a later blog post.